HomeResourcesBlog

 What are you trying to achieve?

-It might sound obvious, but if you’re going to get the most out of an AI tool, start by asking yourself what particular challenge you need to solve.
+It might sound obvious, but if you’re going to get the most out of AI tools for business, start by asking yourself what particular challenge you need to solve.
 There might be some overarching objectives to increase efficiency or improve decision-making, but the specifics will often depend on the type of business and individual department.

 For instance, your finance and accounting team might want instant access to company-wide financial reports or to be able to generate forecasts with real-time data.
 Sales and marketing might want to quickly gather insights from the pipeline so that they can analyze and optimize them for future campaigns.
 Or your customer service team may want to synthesize customer feedback across different channels to identify regular and recurring issues and tackle them easily.